MattCheely/elm-app-gen/README.md

-# Build Elm App
+# Elm AppGen

-Build an Elm app, with only the parts that you need, and no hidden configuration.
+Generate an Elm app, with only the parts that you need, and no hidden configuration.

 ## Getting Started